WHAT ARE DUST MITES?

 WHAT ELSE CAN YOU DO TO FIGHT DUST MITES?

 Choosing the right vacuum cleaner is another important factor in gaining the upper hand over dust mites, because most normal vacuum cleaners blow out air, which inevitably contains dust particles.
 Luckily, there are special vacuum cleaners with HEPA filters (high-efficiency particulate air filters): a filter that makes sure the air your vacuum cleaner blows out is clean.
 Another thing you can do is get rid of unnecessary fabrics.
 Replace your carpeting with a maintenance-friendly, anti-allergic option and try to find a healthier alternative to curtains.
-You should also open your dynamic sun protection roller shutters or screens so that sunlight can enter your bedroom.
+You should also open your dynamic sun protection roller shutters or outdoor blinds so that sunlight can enter your bedroom.

 Closed wardrobes and anti-allergic bedding can also make a world of difference to anyone suffering from a dust mite allergy.
 Or how about a selection of air-purifying plants to improve your indoor climate?